mossberg/blog/content/posts/2019-11-28-pedantic-c++-compilation.md

 [^4]

-I didn't see `-std=` anywhere in that output, so we'll assume the code is compiled with the default c++ standard for g++ 7.2.0.
+I didn't see `-std=` anywhere in that output, so we'll assume the code is compiled with the default C++ standard for g++ 7.2.0.
 Find exactly what standard it is, we can look at the gcc documentation for that version.
-Version 7.2.0 isn't available on the [gcc website](https://gcc.gnu.org/onlinedocs/), but the URLs are consistent, so we can guess the URL for 7.2.0: https://gcc.gnu.org/onlinedocs/gcc-7.2.0/gcc/Standards.html#C_002b_002b-Language.
+Version 7.2.0 isn't listed [here](https://gcc.gnu.org/onlinedocs/), but the URLs are consistent, so we can guess the URL for 7.2.0: https://gcc.gnu.org/onlinedocs/gcc-7.2.0/gcc/Standards.html#C_002b_002b-Language.

 > The default, if no C++ language dialect options are given, is -std=gnu++14.